raman325/lock_code_manager/README.md

 The best way to install this integration is via HACS.

+1. Set up your locks as entities to your Home Assistant instance through the corresponding integration (e.g. Z-Wave)
-1. Add this repository as a custom integration repository in HACS
+2. Add this repository as a custom integration repository in HACS
-2. Go to Settings > Devices & Services > Add Integration
+3. Go to Settings > Devices & Services > Add Integration
-3. Select Lock Code Manager
+4. Select Lock Code Manager
-4. Follow the prompts - additional information about the configuration options is available in the Wiki
+5. Follow the prompts - additional information about the configuration options are available in the Wiki

 ## Learn More